jmoyers/compilers/finite_automata.md

 ### Deterministic vs Nondeterministic

-* Deterministic: For each input, you can only take one path
+* Epsilson (ε) moves: there is a choice whether you take the move
-* Nondeterministic: For each input, you can take many paths
+* Deterministic: For each input, you can only take one path (no ε moves)
-* Epilson () moves:
+* Nondeterministic: For each input, you can take many paths (can hae ε moves)

 This looks promising: http://ivanzuzak.info/noam/webapps/fsm_simulator/